*Please note that Development Centres are the new name for “Junior Development Centres”.

-Regional Performance Centres [RPCs] are the preferred model for delivering excellence within players and are to provide more “contact” time for the elite group, and monitor player development over a period of time, there are twenty centres set up to provide flexibility and minimise travelling times.
+Performance Centres [PCs] are the preferred model for delivering excellence within players and are to provide more “contact” time for the elite group, and monitor player development over a period of time, there are twenty centres set up to provide flexibility and minimise travelling times.
 Your nearest centres will (initially, at least) be in Tonbridge and Reigate.
 The Performance Centres will run between January and September, with a combination of mid-week and weekend delivery – note that this is different to what it has been previously.
-Do contact Andy or Allan (click here for contact details) if you want more information about this – though it is NOT relevant to Development Centres hence why it is not covered in more detail here.

-No, it is fully understood that you may miss some sessions, and the whole point is that Development Centres [DCs] are simply being used as an opportunity for players to play more, and get an opportunity to be seen by Player Pathway coaches.
-If you are new to the System, and have not previously been “seen” by coaches, we would expect you to attend a minimum of 7.5 hours of the sessions to allow coaches to get a reasonable view of your ability in order to provide feedback and for the recommendations to ACs to be meaningful.
+For 2021 the answer is yes, what you must do is attend 8hrs of coaching to have an assessment, the whole point is that Development Centres [DCs] are simply being used as an opportunity for players to play more, and get an opportunity to be seen by Player Pathway coaches.
+If you are new to the System, and have not previously been “seen” by coaches, this allows coaches to get a reasonable view of your ability in order to provide feedback and for the recommendations to ACs to be meaningful.

 We are aware that in some situations, clubs and schools are not aware of the process for nominating players, and hence we are not against players “self-nominating”.
-However, if you wish to do this, please ensure you register on the EHB Player System website (as suggested elsewhere) so that we have a means of contacting you and also medical details etc. The aim of Development Centre [DC] is to provide more playing opportunities, so please do not wait for someone to “put you forward” to attend – please just register and then come along.
+However, if you wish to do this, please ensure you register on the EHB Player System website (as suggested elsewhere) so that we have a means of contacting you and also medical details etc. and also contact the DC Manager direct.
+The aim of Development Centre [DC] is to provide more playing opportunities, so please do not wait for someone to “put you forward” to attend – please just register and then come along.

 Whichever one you want!
 You should find that there will be a Centre within 20-30 minutes drive from wherever you live and often this will be the most convenient.
 However, we have also worked hard within the County to ensure there are several different options of days of the week and times of the sessions so if you cannot attend your local session when it is scheduled for, you could travel just a little further and have an option on a different day/time somewhere else.

 Unlikely – though this is something we are not certain about at present.
 Until players have registered their interest in attending the Development Centres [DCs], we cannot really finalise exactly how many centres we have at each age group / gender / location.
-It is 99% certain that all locations will cater for U13 and U14 Boys and Girls, but how many locations will cover U15-U17 Boys is less – so PLEASE Register on the system to enable us to determine this, and then we can email you directly with details once they have been confirmed.
+It is 99% certain that all locations will cater for U13 and U14 Boys and Girls, but how many locations will cover U15-U17 Boys is less – so please register with your chosen DC who will be able to update you.

 Note – We do cater for the U17’s in a completely different way.
 We appreciate the demands put on 16 year olds and cater for a busy school schedule.
 The county will offer a cheaper and less time consuming alternative.
 Check the website for details or contact the Pathway Manager.

-Age groups are run based on Year of Birth and NOT School years.
-Please consult the table below for 2015 Year Groups:
+EH have now changed the qualifying age groups so no longer is it Year of Birth and but now school years.
+Please consult the table below for 2021-22 Year Groups:

 Please note that only exceptionally talented players who are 2 years young should be considered for the U12 Age group e.g. those born in 2006.

-You MUST log on and register with the EHB Player System.
-You should complete your personal details and then select the following options: Level – JDC; Centre – [Whichever one you wish to attend from the options of North West Kent, Metro, Medway, Mid Kent, South West, Swale, East and South] Remember, that for those options where there are two boxes, one small one (initially showing the letter A), and one longer one, you must select the starting letter for the option you wish to select in the small box first.
+You MUST log on and register with the EHB Player System and DC Manager.
+You should complete your personal details and then select the following options: Level – DC; Centre – [Whichever one you wish to attend from the options of Medway, Mid Kent, South West, East and South.
+Remember, that for those options where there are two boxes, one small one (initially showing the letter A), and one longer one, you must select the starting letter for the option you wish to select in the small box first.
 For example, if you wish to select the South Kent Centre, select “S” in the small box, and this will then list in the longer box all the centres nationally that start with the letter S. You WILL receive a direct invite to attend the Development Centre programme, detailing the arrangements for your specified centre as soon as they have been confirmed.

-If you do nothing else from this intorduction, please make sure you register on the system as otherwise we cannot contact you!
+If you do nothing else from this introduction, please make sure you register on the system as otherwise we cannot contact you!

 Definitely – one of the benefits of the Single System approach is that you will receive the same coaching syllabus whichever Centres you attend, and also it is focused on convenience as opposed to any historic affiliation to County borders..
 If you wish to do this, please contact Richard Young (details available at the end) as this requires a transition on the EHB Player System that must be carried out by a Regional Administrator.

-This is probably fine – but please contact Richard Young – County Coordinator (details available at the bottom of this page) to discuss first.
+This is probably fine – but please contact your DC Manager for advice (details available at the bottom of this page) to discuss first.

 It may be nice to let your Development Centre [DC] Coach know (details available of Centre Managers in one of the Links on the website front page “Committee and Coaches”) – but you will not be marked down etc. if you do not let us know.
 Each coach will take a register of attendance at each sessions so we should be aware of anyone who is missing anyway – and I am sure they can always ask your friends if they have any concerns as to your whereabouts.